Glittering generality

-A glittering generality or glowing generality is an emotionally appealing phrase so closely associated with highly valued concepts and beliefs that it carries conviction without supporting information or reason.
+In rhetoric, a glittering generality or glowing generality is an emotionally appealing phrase so closely associated with highly-valued concepts and beliefs that it carries conviction without supporting information or reason.
 Such highly valued concepts attract general approval and acclaim.
 Their appeal is to emotions such as love of country and home, and desire for peace, freedom, glory, and honor.
 They ask for approval without examination of the reason.
 They are typically used in propaganda posters/advertisements and used by propagandists and politicians.
+Often they are catchphrases or slogans.

 Origins

 The term dates from the mid-19th century in the American context.
 Advocates for abolition of slavery argued that the institution was contradictory to the United States Declaration of Independence's statements that "all men are created equal" and possessed natural rights to "life, liberty, and the pursuit of happiness."
 Proslavery opponents countered that the Declaration was a collection of inspirational statements intended for revolution, rather than a concrete set of principles for civil society.
-Rufus Choate, a Whig senator from Massachusetts, likely brought the term into general discourse in his August 1856 public letter to the Maine Whig Committee.
-In the letter, Choate expressed fear that antislavery Whigs, inspired by the Declaration's "glittering and sound generalities," would destroy the Union.
+Rufus Choate, a Whig senator from Massachusetts, likely brought the term into general discourse.
+In a widely-distributed 1851 address at Boston's Fanueil Hall, Choate praised fellow New Englander Daniel Webster's moderate stance on slavery, claiming that Webster showed prudence in not "taking a single idea and...exaggerating it out of its nature by ascending a stage and there throwing up for huzzas of the crowd a glittering generality into the air; by taking the Declaration of Independence or the Lord’s Prayer and presenting it to a self-complacent audience, by deducing from them, fraudulently, the necessity of instant and universal emancipation."
+In an August 1856 public letter to the Maine Whig Committee (again, widely reprinted in the newspapers of the period), Choate expressed fear that antislavery Whigs, inspired by the Declaration's "glittering and sound generalities," would destroy the Union.
 The letter – and especially Choate's phrase – became the topic of much public debate in the northern press.
 However, it is unclear whether the phrase was originated by Choate or Franklin J. Dickman, a judge and legal scholar of that era.
 Abraham Lincoln, in an April 6, 1859 letter to Henry L. Pierce, criticized political opponents of the day who slighted the foundational principles of Thomas Jefferson as "glittering generalities".
 Lincoln asserted that Jefferson's abstract ideals were not mere rhetoric, but the "definitions and axioms of free society."

 The term then came to be used for any set of ideas or principles that are appealing but nonspecific.
-In the 1930s, the Institute for Propaganda Analysis popularized the term as one of its "seven propaganda devices".
+In the 1930s, the Institute for Propaganda Analysis popularized the term as one of its "seven propaganda devices."